TankerHQ/spec/protocol.md

 The process to [register a new device](#device-registration) with an email [Verification Method] is the same as described above.
 The only difference is that at the end of the process the *Tanker server* returns the *user*'s [Verification Key].

+### Phone number

+For the *application* to offer Phone number as a verification method, they need to send `HTTP` requests to the *Tanker server*.
+To allow that, the *application* administrator needs to register their domain origin of their requests to the *Tanker App*.

+Before registering a phone number as a [Verification Method], the *Tanker server* must make sure the *user* has access to this phone number.

+The steps to verify the *user*'s phone number and register their phone number [Verification Method] are as follow:

+1. The *user* provides a phone number
+1. The *application* makes a request to the *Tanker server* with the provided phone number and some payload for the SMS message
+1. The *Tanker server* generates a [Verification Code]
+1. The *Tanker server* records the hashed phone number and the [Verification Code]
+1. The *Tanker server* sends a SMS to the provided phone number with the [Verification Code]
+1. The *user* provides the [Verification Code] to the *application*
+1. The *application* forwards the phone number of the *user* and the [Verification Code] to *Tanker Core*
+1. *Tanker Core* hashes the phone number and, with the [Verification Code], sends a request to the *Tanker server*
+1. The *Tanker server* will match the provided hashed phone number and the [Verification Code]

+If the *Tanker server* does not returns an error, it means the process has ended successfully and the *user* has now registered their provided phone number as a [Verification Method].

+The process to [register a new device](#device-registration) with a phone number [Verification Method] is the same as described above.
+The only difference is that at the end of the process the *Tanker server* returns the *user*'s [Verification Key].

 ### OpenID Connect

 For the *application* to offer OpenID Connect as a verification method, *application* owners need to register their `OIDC`'s `Client ID` to the *Tanker App*.